 Yeah, that picture was a joke.
 It was hard finding a large enough tree, though.
 They were either huge or tiny, but we finally ended up with this one.

-We celebrated Caroline’s 17th birthday on Christmas Eve with our traditional sushi dinner out, and we came back home and had her presents by the tree.
+We celebrated C’s 17th birthday on Christmas Eve with our traditional sushi dinner out, and we came back home and had her presents by the tree.

 She actually loves having a Christmas birthday, but we do try to keep the two events separate.